 Until June 2018, the Midlands’ bus service reportedly accepted exact change only.
-Its twelve bus stations cover an approximate 11,000 passenger stops dotted across the region.
+Its 12 bus stations cover roughly 11,000 passenger stops dotted across the region.

 More broadly, TfWM is responsible for the delivery of public transport and roughly 322 million passenger journeys a year.
 Among its key mandates is to address the issue of congestion and offer seamless connectivity for people and goods across the West Midlands.

-In a 2017 pilot of capped contactless card payments, two thirds of West Midland travellers said they liked it because it was quicker.
+In a 2017 pilot of capped contactless card payments, two-thirds of West Midland travelers said they liked it because it was quicker.

 According to the U.K. Card Association, one in four card payments in the U.K. are now contactless, contributing more than £3.3 billion to payments every month.

 With the rise of contactless payments, there are of course security concerns.
-While the U.K. Card Association strongly touts the security benefits of contactless payments, the consumer affairs website warned back in 2017 that card users are wise to regularly check their statements for bogus purchases.
+While the U.K. Card Association strongly touts the security benefits of contactless payments, the consumer affairs website warned back in 2017 that card users would be wise to regularly check their statements for bogus purchases.

 “With increased technological convenience comes increased incentives for fraudsters to hack accounts, so it’s essential cardholders regularly check their spending to ensure it is all legitimate,” says the Independent.